OpenWaterAnalytics/EPANET-UI/building_on_mac.md

 You may need to do a bit of one-time setup in your Lazarus environment.

+### Follow other instructions in `building.md` to get most of the required packages.
+- TAChartBgra
+- TAChartLazarusPkg
+- OnlinePackageManager

 ### Install the BGRA Bitmap Pack

 - Download: https://github.com/bgrabitmap/bgrabitmap/releases/tag/v11.6.6